Modern Australian plastic pipes don’t contain any phthalates or heavy metals.

 In 2019 TEPPFA organised the excavation of 2 types of 315 mm stormwater pipes in Harlev, Denmark.
 The 315mm PVC pipe and the PP Ultrapipe OD/ID 315/277 were still in function and had been installed in 1987.
 The DTI report dated April 2020 concluded that “the wear of the wall thickness is too minuscule to be measured with a normal gauge used for measuring wall thickness.
 No wear could be detected.”

 As PIPA’s ongoing commitment to sustainability and environmental responsibility we have taken the pledge committing to Operation Clean Sweep (OCS).
-PIPA is working with our members who have already taken the pledge and become program partners and those who are working towards playing their role to help pellet loss in Australia.
+PIPA is working with our members who have already taken the pledge and become program partners and those who are working towards playing their role to help prevent pellet loss in Australia.

 Everyone in the industry has a role and responsibility to play throughout the whole supply chain.
 It’s a collective effort, where every little thing counts, and simple efforts allow for effective results.